A Partial List of Heart-Connected Feelings and Behaviors

 Heart-connected feelings are soft and warm, accompanied by an openness to learning, and naturally present when not blocked by fear.

-Heart-connected feelings include: Compassion, Love, Empathy, Sympathy, Sadness, Sorrow, Contentment, Serenity, Humility, Fulfillment, Bliss and Joy.
+Heart-connected feelings include: Compassion, Love, Empathy, Sympathy, Sadness, Unhappiness, Contentment, Serenity, Humility, Fulfillment, Bliss and Joy.

-Heart-connected behaviors include: Caring, Comforting, Nurturing, Affectionate, Giving, Honoring, Reverent, Forgiveness, Connected, Intimate, Mindful, Appreciative, Grateful, Considerate, Thoughtful, Embracing, Generous, Receptive, Benevolent and Accepting, Of service.
+Heart-connected behaviors include: Caring, Comforting, Nurturing, Affectionate, Giving, Honoring, Reverent, Forgiveness, Connected, Intimate, Mindful, Appreciative, Grateful, Tears of joy and/or sadness, Considerate, Thoughtful, Embracing, Generous, Receptive, Benevolent, Accepting, Of service.

 Being open to learning includes: Curiosity, Concern, Inquisitiveness, Attentiveness, Involvement and a desire to learn about oneself as well as others.